Council regularly audits household recycling and green waste bins, to check that the right things are going in the right bins.

 Good recyclers are rewarded with a silver star on the lid of their audited bin.
 Those that achieve a silver star go into a weekly draw to win movie tickets.

-Contaminated bins receive a warning or ‘contaminated’ sticker, which notifies the household that incorrect items have been placed in their inspected recycling/green waste bin.
+Contaminated bins receive a warning or ‘contamination’ sticker, which notifies the household that incorrect items have been placed in their inspected recycling/food and garden waste bin.
 Highly contaminated bins are not emptied on collection day and aren’t collected until the offending items have been removed.

 ‘No Plastic Bags’ stickers are placed on the lids of recycling bins that contain plastic bags.
 Plastic bags cannot be recycled through the household recycling system.
 Recyclables must instead be placed loose in the recycling bin.